wattsworth/joule/docs/api_reference.rst

     is useful if the IP address or domain name must be changed before connecting to the databse.
 Returns a :class:`joule.utilities.ConnectionInfo` object.

+Archive Actions
+'''''''''''''''

+.. function:: Node.archive_upload(path: str)->ImporterLog

+    Upload a data archive to a Joule node.
+NOTE: The CLI interface is the recommended tool for managing data archives.

 Models
 ++++++
 .. autoclass:: joule.api.Folder